 What is a Fat Transfer?

-Aging is most frequently caused by a loss of fat and “volume” in the face.
-If you have facial wrinkles, thin lips, sunken cheeks, or skin depressions, you may be a good candidate for fat transfer in St. Louis.
+Your skin is one of the first places on your body that shows visible signs of aging—leaving you with a loss of collagen and fine lines and wrinkles.
+If you have facial wrinkles, thin lips, sunken cheeks, or skin depressions, you may be a good candidate for a fat transfer from Dr. John B. Holds.

-- Fill in cheeks that have sunken so that they appear lifted.
+- Fills in cheeks that have sunken so that they appear lifted.

-- Eliminate wrinkles by filling in the indentations or depressions in the skin.
+- Eliminates wrinkles by filling in the indentations or depressions in the skin.

-- Create a foundation for other filler treatments to the lips, eyelids, nasolabial folds and other facial sites
+- Creates a foundation for other filler treatments to the lips, eyelids, nasolabial folds and other facial sites.

 Fat Transfer Consultation